PXThanhLam/AQC_Net/README.md

 # AQC_Net
-Implement of the paper A deep learning and image-based model for air quality estimation. <br/>
+Implement of the paper: A deep learning and image-based model for air quality estimation. <br/>

 Run python train.py --train_folder PATH_TO_YOUR_FOLDER --val_folder --PATH_TO_YOUR_FOLDER --num_label NUBER_OF_DESIRED_LABEL --batch_size YOUR_DESIRED_BATCH_SIZE
 to train. <br/>